ABOUT INTERNATIONAL TELEVISION & FILM AWARDS

 Entrants have the option to not have their entry shown in its entirety on our websites by exercising the option listed on the online entry form.
 Entrants who exercise that option may upload trailers once judging has concluded if they desire to showcase their winning entries.

 New York Festivals ® assumes no responsibility for the acts or omissions of those individuals or entities submitting entries pursuant to this notice.
+By entering, entrants guarantee they have obtained the permission of the rights-holder for any submission.
 All submitting entities and/or individuals are advised to review submissions with respect to correct name credits and other information.

 We no longer accept offline paper forms.
 Please use our online entry system for each of your submissions.
 A printable record of the total for all your entries will be automatically generated at Checkout.
 This record will include an invoice for the total amount due and shipping instructions with the Entry Item ID labels for any submissions which cannot be uploaded.